Laura-Kam/Sun-s-come-out-app/READme.md

 # Description

-- This is a weather app which saves events, and has color-coded events with grey for present, red for past and green for future.
+- This is a weather app which displays current weather conditions, and 5 day weather conditions.

 # Link to deployed application